-During P82, FINITO can be used with MIDI in VM, in HIGH_SENS mode, with the ATs only.
+During P84, FINITO can be used with MIDI in VM only, in HIGH_SENS mode, both with the ATs and UTs.
 The interest of FINITO with MIDI is limited for several reasons:

 - 1. For many targets, the limiting magnitude of MIDI comes from the quality of the photometry exposures. - 2.
 Many MIDI targets are over-resolved in H band.
 The interest of FINITO would be to observe targets with a high visibility in H, and a low visibility in N. Therefore, FINITO is interesting for very specific MIDI programs (e.g., extended disks around stars).